tormaroe/beanstalkd.nim/README.md

 ## Usage

-How to connect, put, reserve, delete, etc. Refer to docs for details, and to beanstalkd documentation ...
+How to connect, put, reserve, delete, etc. Refer to docs and examples for details, and to beanstalkd documentation ...

 ```nim
 import beanstalkd